brooksmarka/trail-creator/README.md

-# NPI Search Application
+# Trail Creator

-The NPI Search Application is a full-stack web application that allows users to search for healthcare providers registered in the National Provider Identifier (NPI) registry.
-This application uses Node.js with Express for the backend as well as React with Typescript for the frontend.
-It is organized into a monorepo using yarn.
+The Trail Creator Application is a full-stack web application that allows users to search for trails and obtain GPS data from those trails.

 ## Project Structure